-When the holidays roll around, will you travel with your puppy or leave him with a pet sitter or boarding kennel?
-Plan now so that your puppy knows what to expect and you ensure he’ll have a safe and stress-free vacation, too.
+When the holidays roll around, will you travel with your puppy or leave them with a pet sitter or boarding kennel?
+Plan now so that your puppy knows what to expect and you ensure they'll have a safe and stress-free vacation, too.

 Destination matters, too.
 Your pups may not be welcome at a Colorado ski resort.
 Even if they are, the crew must be happy campers—literally, if you plan hiking trips or outdoor overnights.

 Many pups are fine when boarded at kennels.
 Reputable kennels require proof of adequate health care, so get vaccination proof from your veterinarian in advance.
-Some state-of-the-art facilities now provide pets with sofas, play times with other dogs, and even closed-circuit television monitors owners can access over the Internet while on vacation, to keep an eye on their furry friends.
+Some state-of-the-art facilities now provide pets with sofas and play times with other dogs.
+Some kennels even have closed-circuit television monitors owners can access over the Internet while on vacation, to keep an eye on their furry friends.

-Visit the kennel yourself, ask for recommendations from other clients or veterinarians, and satisfy yourself Rex will be happy and any special needs can be met.
-For instance, if he needs a particular food or medication at certain times of the day, ensure the staff are aware and can manage this.
+Visit the kennel yourself, ask for recommendations from other clients or veterinarians, and satisfy yourself your pup will be happy and any special needs can be met.
+For instance, if they need a particular food or medication at certain times of the day, ensure the staff are aware and can manage this.